INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### model state

 Set of numerical values that an [estimator](#estimator) learns during training.
+They summarize patterns in the data (limited to what the [estimator](#estimator) can represent), and are stored for later predictions or transformations.
-These are the specific numbers (like slope and intercept for a linear regression, or standard deviation for a standard scaler) that encapsulates the patterns the [estimator](#estimator) has learned and that are saved for later predictions or transformations.
+Examples include the slope and intercept in a linear regression; or the per-feature mean and standard deviation in a standard scaler.

 ### overfitting